runtimeverification/haskell-backend/src/haskell/parser/README.md

 To run: `stack exec kore-parser FILE`.

-To run the tests: `stack test --coverage` or `stack test --no-keep-going`
+To run the tests: `stack test --coverage` or `stack test --no-keep-going` or `stack test --test-arguments --hide-successes`